A rotating knob form input with scaling, ticks, units and formatted output display.

 “number”

-A readonly property with the value "number"
+A readonly property with the value "number" (provided for consistency

 with native form elements, which all have a type).